A Compensation Guide for Your Property Management Virtual Assistant

 It's essential to think through this question as you map out a competitive compensation plan for your property management virtual assistant.
 Overtime is not mandatory to recruit the best VAs and is a negotiable aspect of how you plan to pay your remote assistants.

-However, it is highly encouraged that employers pay overtime to their assistants when they work hours above and beyond a typical work week as it applies to the role.
+However, it is highly encouraged that companies pay overtime to their assistants when they work approved hours above and beyond a typical work week as it applies to the role.
 Offering overtime can become crucial to retaining top talent with competitive payment plans.
-When considering "how much" you should pay for overtime, many employers offer straight time or time and a half.
+When considering "how much" you should pay for overtime, many businesses offer straight time or time and a half.

 Remember: if the job role does not require overtime (or you did not approve overtime hours), then you should not approve overtime for your VA.
-Only if your assistant is required to work overtime should you pay overtime.
-What you pay is negotiable.
+Only if your contractor is required to work overtime should you pay overtime.
+Additionally, "what" you pay is negotiable.

-Be sure to create a documented overtime policy for your real estate virtual assistant.
+Be sure to create a documented overtime policy for your virtual team members.
 For example, overtime hours during the week are paid as straight time.
-Then, on weekends, VAs receive time and a half, or the first five overtime hours are straight time and the next five are time and a half.
+Then, on weekends, VAs could receive time and a half, or the first five overtime hours are straight time, and the next five are time and a half.

-Does A Virtual Assistant Get Holidays With Pay?
+Does a Virtual Assistant Get Holidays With Pay or PTO?

-Replacing a team member takes a lot of training time and effort.
-Therefore, retaining good team members should be a top priority.
+However, retaining good team members should be a top priority.
 Regardless of their location or job role, keeping good virtual assistants is better for your property management company's productivity and profitability!
 Therefore, if you give permission for your independent contractors to work on a U.S.-holiday, they can receive payment for those hours worked.

 Should I Create a Bonus Structure for My VA?